What states require you to collect sales tax on clothing?

 - New York City

-Although most apparel is exempt from Pennsylvania sales and use tax, the following products are subject to sales tax:
+Although most “wearing apparel” is exempt from Pennsylvania sales and use tax, some clothing is subject to sales tax.

 Clothing and footwear “intended to be worn or carried on or about the human body” are generally exempt from Rhode Island sales and use tax if “suitable for general use.”
-However, the exemption is capped at $250.
+However, the exemption is capped at $250 per item.

-Additionally, accessories such as belt buckles, briefcases, hair notions, handbags, and jewelry are taxable.
-The following items are also taxable:
+Accessories such as belt buckles, briefcases, hair notions, handbags, and jewelry are taxable no matter their price, as are the following items:

 - Costume masks when sold separately